powerpak/pathogendb-pipeline/README.md

 Currently, you also need to be in the `pacbioUsers` group on Minerva and have access to the `premium` LSF queue and the `acc_PBG` LSF account.

+To avoid hitting resource limits on the login nodes on Minerva, we recommend that you run the pipeline on the interactive1 or interactive2 nodes, which have no such limits.
+To do so run `ssh interactive1` or `ssh interactive2` after logging into Minerva normally.

 ## Usage

 First, clone this repository to a directory and `cd` into it.
 You'll want to configure your environment first using the included script: